-We now use a coupling argument to show how fast~$\tY$ converges to its equilibrium distribution~$\tipi\uk$.
-First, we note that the process~$\tY$ can equivalently be described by way of a discrete Ehrenfest ball scheme.
-There are~$2k=n/2$ balls, each of which is in state $0$ or~$1$.
+\begin{proof} First, we note that the process~$\tY$ can equivalently be described by way of a discrete Ehrenfest ball scheme.
+There are~$2k$ balls, each of which is in state $0$ or~$1$.
 At each step, a ball is chosen independently at random from the~$2k$ balls, and its state is chosen to be $0$ or~$1$, each with probability~$1/2$, independently of the whole past of the process.
-If~$k+j$ balls are in the state~$1$ and $k-j$ in the state~$0$ at step~$r$, we say that $\tY(r) = j$; then the probabilities for~$\tY(r+1)$ are easily seen to be given by~\eqref{tilde-Y-trans}, \adbng{and its equilibrium distribution~$\tipi\uk$ to be $\Bi(2k,1/2)*\delta_{-k}$.}
+If~$k+j$ balls are in state~$1$ and $k-j$ in state~$0$ at step~$r$, we say that $\tY(r) = j$; then the probabilities for~$\tY(r+1)$ are easily seen to be given by~\eqref{tilde-Y-trans}, and its equilibrium distribution~$\tipi\uk$ to be $\Bi(2k,1/2)*\delta_{-k}$.